GPS in the Desert

 May Get You Killed

 In this information age, many of us rely on GPS navigation systems in our cars.
-Global Positioning Systems (GPS) such as Tom Toms, Garmans, Magellans, Earthmates and smart phones can help us with “turn by turn” directions to our destinations.
+Global Positioning Systems (GPS) such as Tom Toms, Garmans, and smartphones can help us with “turn by turn” directions to our destinations.
 These systems are a great help, but they can also get us into situations that get us lost, or even killed.

 How can these digital maps that look so good, lead us to make such foolish mistakes?
 Almost every week someone pulls into the dirt road that leads to my house thinking they’re on the road to some location a mile away.
 (The road has been closed for 20 years.)
 The road is marked "Private" and "No Exit," but they don’t believe the signs.
 Sometimes they will try driving past the end of the road and straight into the brush, just because their GPS says the road is there.